railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_mapping.rst

    *Configuration of the directory containing All Sales Orders*

-This is a very flexible approach because any modification of the resource in Open ERP is automatically reflected in the document management system.
-So when the quotation gets confirmed in Open ERP the directory no longer appears as a quotation through FTP access.
+This is a very flexible approach because any modification of the resource in OpenERP is automatically reflected in the document management system.
+So when the quotation gets confirmed in OpenERP the directory no longer appears as a quotation through FTP access.

-Here are some examples of directories linked to Open ERP resources that could be helpful when configured in the document management system:
+Here are some examples of directories linked to OpenERP resources that could be helpful when configured in the document management system:

 * Quotations and Order: storing documents that relate to orders,